jyf588/ns-vqa-dart/scripts/README.md

 ```

 Next, generate the dataset we will use for training.
 Essentially this step creates
-training inputs for each object in the dataset (as opposed to one image per scene).
+training inputs for each object in the dataset (as opposed to one example per scene).

 ```
 TODO